Glazzes/borealys/README.md

 ### About
-Borealys is a small and simple remote code execution engine, the idea behind this project is quite simple, the user sends their code in one of the available languages, and the api will run the given code and return the output back to the user
+Borealys is a small and simple remote code execution engine, the idea behind this project is quite simple, I have been curious of websites like leetcode and language specific playgrounds running code that has been written in a web browser, so I decided to try my luck and create my own.

+This project runs in a `ubuntu:20.04` docker container based image with the following changes:
+- An extra group called runners
+- A root level folder called binaries containing all the binaries for each supported language

+- 100 unpriveleged users whose will the code through the `runuser` command

 ### Goals
 I decided to build this project in GoLang as I really wanted to learn it